NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/acceptance.md

 - Letters retrieved via GET /letters
 - **Eligible statuses:**
   - ACCEPTED
-  - PRINTED.
+  - PRINTED

 **Endpoints:**

-- PATCH /letters/{id}/ to update the status of the letter
+- PATCH /letters/{id} to update the status of the letter
 - POST /letters for bulk status updates
 - GET /letters/{id} to verify that the status updated